howa003/complete-elvish-lotr-subtitles/README.md

 ## 0) Tip jar
 Please know that you enjoying the movies with my subtitles is already a treat enough for me.
-However, if you wanted to help me battle my ADHD and give me some external motivation to finish the subtitles to 100 % quality, feel free to nudge me by a [tip on ko-fi](https://ko-fi.com/zoowlcz) <3
+However, if you wanted to help me battle my ADHD and give me some external motivation to finish the subtitles to 100 % quality, you can [buy me a coffee <3](https://ko-fi.com/zoowlcz)